drewletcher/text-data-parser/README.md

   "output": "",
   // format - output data format CSV, JSON or rows, default JSON, rows is JSON array of arrays (rows).
   "format": "json",
-  // heading - text of heading to find in document that precedes desired data table, default none.
-  "heading": null,
-  // id - TABLE element id attribute to find in document.
-  "id": "",
-  // cells - number of cells for a data row, minimum or "min-max", default = "1-256".
-  "cells": "1-256",
-  // newlines - preserve new lines in cell data, default: false.
-  "newlines": false,
   // trim whitespace from output values, default: true.
   "trim": true,